kamtugeza/chainify/README.md

-# Chainify
+# Rechainify

-Chainify is a lightweight, dependency-free utility library for composing and executing chained data transformations.
+**Rechainify** is a lightweight, dependency-free utility library for composing and executing chained data transformations.
 It allows you to define reusable validation and transformation steps, organize them into flexible pipelines, and apply them conditionally based on your use case.

 ## Table of Contents